edsu/inkdroid.org/_posts/2026-03-16-seeing-the-web.md

 3. trying to understand why truncated results come back sometimes, and if there are any signals for identifying when it is happening.
 4. explore whether Cloudflare will lean on cached content for concurrent requests for the same content

-This last point is surprising: why isn't Cloudlflare using its caching infrasteucture as a way of delivering crawled content faster and with fewer resources?
+This last point is surprising: why isn't Cloudflare using its caching infrastructure as a way of delivering crawled content faster and with fewer resources?
 Maybe this would require a more significant investment on their part, and they are waiting to see if people start using it first?

 One thing I didn't mention is that the Cloudflare free plan limits you to maximum of 100 pages per crawl.
 I set up a \$5/month paid plan account in order to do this testing.
-In all my testing I only seemed to use 0.7 of "browser hours" which which will fit well within the 10 hours allowed per month.
+In all my testing I only seemed to use 0.7 of "browser hours" which will fit well within the 10 hours allowed per month.
 It currently costs \$0.09 / hour when you exceed your limit.

 PS.
 If you are curious the Marimo notebook I was using for some of the analysis can be found [here](https://github.com/edsu/cloudflare-crawl/blob/main/analysis/analysis.py).